 In my case, the psychological immune system seems only partly responsible for my blasé attitude towards the loss of my job.
-I’ve known for a while that I want to change careers, with a switch of company inevitable.
+I’ve wanted a career change for a while, making a switch of company inevitable.
 This knowledge, combined with the anticipation of a redundancy payout, might have been enough to explain my calm demeanour.
 But the comfort and confidence that I feel going into the future is undoubtedly a result of my psychological immune system, convincing me that everything is going to be alright, like a best friend, nestled inside my own head.
 It’s telling me that a chapter of my life is over, and is about to be replaced with something more exciting and fulfilling.

 Many people in Western society seem to harbour the impression that their lives are somehow lacking; that their current position in the world, their numerous, shiny possessions, the relationships that they maintain, and the emotions that they feel, aren’t entirely up to scratch, as though what they’re experiencing is just a lacklustre pre-show—a taster before the main event.
 Though our days may be peppered with stimulating challenge, favourable encounters, and a great deal of comfort, there’s still something missing.
 Surely thiscan’t be it?

 We carry within us an insatiable desire for more—a destroyer of contentment; a hankerer of stuff, status and success, that we assume will assassinate our demons, or at least muffle them for a little while, as though the fulfilment of our wantscan somehow repair our yearning souls.

 Where does this voraciousness come from?
 There’s a few culprits, each with their own part to play.